 In the following chart, provide information regarding your agency's key performance measures, including outcome, input, efficiency, and explanatory measures.
 See Exhibit 2 Example.
-Please provide both performance measures listed in the agency's appropriated bill pattern and other performance indicators tracked by the agency.
-Please provide information regarding the methodology used to collect and report the data.
+Please provide both key and non-key performance measures set by the Legislative Budget Board as well as any other performance measures or indicators tracked by the agency.
+Also, please provide information regarding the methodology used to collect and report the data.